ffund/tcp-ip-essentials/lab-stp/stp-configure.md

 The bridge will have sent BPDUs on each of the network segments it is on, so you should find BPDUs in two of the packet captures: the packet capture on "romeo" and the packet capture on "othello".
 (The other two packet captures will not have BPDUs, since those network segments do not have any active bridge.)

 **Lab report**: Show the BPDU sent by the bridge in the network segment that "romeo" is on, and identify the key values in the BPDU.
-The, show the BPDU sent by the bridge on the network segment that "othello" is on, and identify the key values in the BPDU.
+Then, show the BPDU sent by the bridge on the network segment that "othello" is on, and identify the key values in the BPDU.

 ### Network of two bridges